Lost Your Garage Door Key? Here's Everything You Need to Know

 Your garage door key may be small, but its importance is easy to underestimate - until it goes missing.
 Losing it can mean losing access to your vehicle, tools, and any valuables stored inside.
 The good news is that replacement options are straightforward, and a locksmith can usually resolve the situation the same day.

-Before sourcing a replacement, it helps to know which type of key your garage uses.
+Before sourcing a replacement, it helps to know which type of key and lock your garage uses.
+UK garage doors use several different locking systems, and the right approach depends on which one you have.

 Tubular Keys

-The most common type of garage door key in the UK.
-They have a hollow, cylindrical barrel and are typically made of brass or nickel.
-Many hardware shops and locksmiths can cut these, provided they can identify the brand.
+Tubular (or radial) keys have a hollow, cylindrical barrel - common on older up-and-over and some roller door locks.
+Many locksmiths and hardware shops can cut these, provided they can identify the brand.

 Sidewinder Keys

-These feature a distinctive wavy pattern cut into the edge of the key blade.
-Less common than tubular keys, but locksmiths with the right equipment can cut duplicates.
+Sidewinder keys feature a distinctive wavy pattern cut into the edge of the blade.
+Less common than tubular keys, but a locksmith with the right equipment can cut duplicates.

 How to Find the Right Replacement Key